Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 1. Search for cheap places in Italy

 While backpacking in Rome, Milan, or Firenze.
-There will be different variations of prices (expensive to cheap) when thinking about food and accommodation.
-However smaller touristic places like Venice, Cinque Terre, or Amalfi Coast, the costs tend to be from expensive to mid-range.
+There will be different variations of prices (expensive to cheap) when considering food and accommodation.
+However, smaller tourist places like Venice, Cinque Terre, or Amalfi Coast are costly to mid-range.
 Not many budgeting opportunities, but it would be complete without visiting Italy’s famous places.

-But a good idea for traveling around Italy on a budget would be to open a map and expand it a bit wider to find cheap travel alternatives.
-For Venice it’s Mestre, Cinque Terre’s cheaper neighbor is La Spezia and Amalfi Coast budget partner is Naples.
-There would probably be more places that have a “cheap brother” close to desired expensive spots due to high tourist traffic.
-Almost every time these are well connected with high speed public transportation when backpacking Italy.
+However, a good idea for traveling around Italy on a budget would be to open a map and expand it to find cheap travel alternatives.
+For Venice, it’s Mestre, Cinque Terre’s more reasonable neighbor is La Spezia, and the Amalfi Coast’s budget partner is Naples.
+Due to high tourist traffic, there would probably be more places that have a “cheap brother” close to desired expensive spots.
+These are connected with high-speed public transportation when backpacking almost every time in Italy.

 2. Discover more inexpensive places

-Italy is a big country with big cities, picturesque coastal villages, historical landmarks, islands, mountain ranges, off-beaten tracks around the countryside.
+Italy is a big country with big cities, picturesque coastal villages, historical landmarks, islands, mountain ranges, and off-beaten tracks around the countryside.
 In short, there are a lot of beautiful places to visit in Italy.
-But when not having months to travel around the country, then you have to choose a region for traveling Italy.
-Thinking about how to plan a trip to Italy on a budget, then backpacking southern Italy will be more beneficial for your wallet than the northern part.
+But when you do not have months to travel around the country, you must choose a region to visit in Italy.
+If you are thinking about how to plan a trip to Italy on a budget, then backpacking in southern Italy will be more beneficial for your wallet than the northern part.

-Anything that is lined with Napoli and stays below from it like the Puglia region and Sicily’s are cheap places in Italy to visit.
-With some small exceptions.
+Anything lined with Napoli and staying below it, like the Puglia region and Sicily is a cheap place in Italy to visit, with some minor exceptions.
 Amalfi Coast is expensive, but it’s possible to explore that with a strict budget from Napoli.
-The southern part of Italy is magnificent, there are more countryside, warm beaches, Sicily, and many unpopular Italian villages, like Ostuni, Matera or Castelmezzano.
+The southern part is magnificent, with many hidden gems in Italy.
+There you will find more countryside, warm beaches, Sicily, and many unpopular Italian villages, like Ostuni, Matera, or Castelmezzano.
 Just backpacking in the Southern part of Italy takes weeks.

 3. Travelling around Italy by train or BlaBlaCar

 The best way to get around Italy is by train.
-With high speed trains, it’s the cheapest way to backpacking through Italy fast and smooth.
-If backpacking around Italy by train a lot in a short period, then Eurail pass could be money-saving.
-With a Eurail pass, you will have unlimited rides with a train.
+With high-speed trains, it’s the cheapest way to backpack through Italy fast and smoothly.
+If backpacking around Italy by train a lot quickly, then a Eurail pass could be money-saving.
+With a Eurail pass, you will have unlimited rides on a train.
 Check out the prices here.
-When using trains occasionally, then check schedules of public transportation opportunities from Omio.
+When using trains occasionally, check schedules of public transportation opportunities from Omio.

-The next alternative for traveling through Italy on a budget is carpooling with strangers through BlaBlaCar.
-It’s a car-sharing app, where a driver shares a seat from his car to your desired destination.
-When of course destinations match.
-It’s cheaper transport than trains and it’s also possible to travel long-haul routes.
-Plus an easy way to interact with locals, sing songs, and share stories.
+The alternative for traveling through Italy on a budget is carpooling with strangers through BlaBlaCar.
+It’s a car-sharing app where a driver shares a seat from his car to your desired destination.
+When, of course, destinations match.
+It’s cheaper transport than trains, and it’s also possible to travel long-haul routes.
+Plus, it is easy to interact with locals, sing songs, and share stories.

 Read more: Tips for hitchhiking in Europe.